drmargarido/SimpleCMS/README.md

 1. Create a html template using the django template tags
 2. Add the SimpleCMS tags in the final template with a name for each area [[ Area ]], [[ Other Area ]]
+3. Login in the /admin/ area
-3. Add the new template in the dashboards area
+4. Add the new template in the dashboards area
-4. Add the new article in the dashboards area
+5. Add the new article in the dashboards area
-5. Select the article you want to edit
+6. Select the article you want to edit
-6. Write in the content areas and save you work
+7. Write in the content areas and save you work
-7. Follow the article link to see the final result! :)
+8. Follow the article link to see the final result! :)

 ## Deploy